OscarDS/pymemdyn/templates/README.md

 tau_t of 0.5 picoseconds and  a Parinello-Rahman barostat with a tau_p of 2.0.
 The pressure  coupling is  semiisotropic, meaning  that it's isotropic in the x and y  directions but different in the z direction.
-Since  we are  using  pressure  coupling we  are  working  with a  NPT ensemble.
+Since  we are  using  pressure coupling  we are  working  with an  NPT ensemble.
 This  is done both in  the all-atom restrained steps  and in the alpha-carbon atom restrained part.
-All of this details  are more explicitly stated in the Rodriguez et al. [1] publication.
+All of these details are more explicitly stated in the Rodriguez et al. [1] publication.